sf-wdi-19-20/modules/w7_1_1_SQL_intro/README.md

   WHERE name = 'plain T-Shirts';
 ```

-You might wondering why you don't see anything change after you update an entry.
-This is not standard behavior, but you can tell postgres to return the modified record.
+You might wonder why you don't see anything change after you update an entry.
+If you'd like, you can tell postgres to return the modified record.
+It just isn't the standard behavior.

 ```sql
 UPDATE products